-A review of the record in this proceeding indicates that the Applicants have complied with all procedural and notice requirements established by the Commission.
+A review of the record in this proceeding indicates that the Applicants have complied with all procedural and notice requirements established by the Commission in the Order Scheduling Hearing.

-The evidence supporting these findings of fact is found in the Application, the testimony of Applicants' witnesses Paul and Mayfield, and the record as a whole.
-The findings and conclusions related to general attributes of the Island and the Ferry, Tram, Parking, and Barge Operations are generally informational and not in dispute.
-The Commission takes judicial notice of the Sub 21 Order and the filings and orders in the various A-41 subdockets that recount the history of the utility operations and regulatory status.
+The evidence supporting these findings of fact is contained in the Application, the testimony of Applicants' witnesses Paul and Mayfield, the Sub 21 Order, and the record as a whole.
+The findings and conclusions related to general attributes of the Island, the Ferry, Tram, Parking, and Barge Operations and are generally informational and not in dispute.
+The Commission takes judicial notice of its Order in Docket No. A-41, Sub 21 and other orders in the A-41 dockets that recount the history of the utility operations and regulatory status.

 BHIL and BHIT were founded by George P. Mitchell.
-Tr. vol. 2, 33-34.
-Mr. Mitchell formed BHIL to purchase the Island in 1983 with the goal of ensuring that the Island was developed in a responsible and sustainable manner to preserve the natural environment.
-Id. at 33.
+(Tr.
+Vol. 2, 33-34).
+Mr. Mitchell formed BHIL to purchase the Island out of receivership in 1983, with the goal of ensuring that the Island was developed in a responsible and sustainable manner to preserve the natural environment.
+(Tr.
+Vol. 2, 33).
 He dedicated 10,000 acres to a permanent nature reserve.
-Id. at 33.
+(Tr.
+Vol. 2, 33).
 BHIT, a subsidiary of BHIL, was formed in 1993 to operate the passenger ferry and on-island tram system because the Island is only accessible by boat.
-Id. at 34.
+(Tr.
+Vol. 2, 34).
 BHIT obtained the Certificate from the Commission in 1995 and has been operating pursuant to its authority since.
-Id at 35.
+(Tr.
+Vol. 2, 34).

-Most persons access the Island via BHIT's Ferry Operations, consisting of four passenger ferries that transport passengers between Southport and the Island.
+Most persons access the Island via BHIT's Ferry Operations, which consist of four passenger ferries that transport passengers between Southport and the Island.
 Once on the Island, most passengers are transported to their on-island destination via the Tram Operations.
-See id. at 36-37.
-Certain tariffs for ferry tickets include tram service to and from the passenger's on-island destination.
-Id. at 37-38.
+(See Tr.
+Vol. 2, 36-37).
+Certain tariffs for ferry tickets include tram service to and from the passenger's on-island location or destination.
+(Tr.
+Vol. 2, 37-38).
 BHIT owns the Ferry and Tram Operations and has operated them pursuant to the authority granted by the Certificate since 1995.
-Id. at 34-37.
-BHIT leases the ferry terminals and infrastructure in Southport and on the Island from BHIL.
-See, e.g., id. at 95.

-BHIL owns and operates the Parking Operations, which are located in the municipality of Southport.
-Id. at 37-38.
+BHIT leases the ferry terminals and infrastructure in (Tr.
+Vol. 2, 34, 36-37).
+Southport and on the Island from BHIL.
+(See, e.g., Tr.
+Vol. 2, 95).
+BHIL also owns and operates the Parking Operations, which are located in the municipality of Southport.
+(Tr.
+Vol. 2, 38).
 Ferry passengers may park their vehicles in the parking lots.
 Different rates are available for annual parking, premium parking, general parking, contractor parking, and employee parking.
-Id.
-BHIL also owns and operates the

-Barge Operations, consisting of a tugboat and roll-on/roll-off barge transporting commercial service vehicles to and from the Island.
-Id. at 40-41.
+(Tr.
+Vol. 2, 38).
+BHIL also owns and operates a tugboat and roll-on/roll-off barge transporting commercial service vehicles to and from the Island.
+(Tr.
+Vol. 2, 40-41).